Persistent storage on Chameleon

 sudo parted -s /dev/vdb mkpart primary ext4 0% 100%

-Verify that we now have the partition vdb1
+Verify that we now have the partition vdb1 in the output of

-# run on node-persist
+# run on node-block

 lsblk